PennyLaneAI/qml/videos.rst

     <br><div class="video-gallery gallery-grid row">

-.. ytoutube:: EwGaU-qOPUQ
+.. youtube:: EwGaU-qOPUQ
     :title: Using Multiple QPUs
     :author: Nathan Killoran (Xanadu)

     What would you do with 1000 QPUs?
-In the latest release of PennyLane, we’ve introduced a number of new features to make computations involving multiple QPUs more seamless and accessible.
-See a number of simple ideas and use-cases where many QPUs could provide a benefit over a single QPU, even for today’s small and noisy devices.
+In the latest release of PennyLane, we've introduced a number of new features to make computations involving multiple QPUs more seamless and accessible.
+See a number of simple ideas and use-cases where many QPUs could provide a benefit over a single QPU, even for today's small and noisy devices.

 .. youtube:: Z_P_qjrMDvY
     :title: Welcome to QHACK'19